All day

 ACKNOWLEDGMENTS

-This event acknowledges funding from Catalonia Quantum Academy (CQA), and AXA foundation, as well as organizational support from the Institute of Photonic Sciences (ICFO).
+This event acknowledges funding from Catalonia Quantum Academy (CQA), AXA foundation, and Riverlane, as well as organizational support from the Institute of Photonic Sciences (ICFO).

 About CQA